agilira/iris/docs/SYNC_INTEGRATION_GUIDE.md

 6. **Monitor Sync() performance and tune buffer sizes**
 7. **Use context-aware patterns for bounded operations**
 8. **Test your integration under load and failure conditions**

-For more advanced usage patterns and performance tuning, see the [Performance Guide](PERFORMANCE_GUIDE.md) and [Architecture Overview](ARCHITECTURE.md).